tamberg/fhnw-idb/data-transport/README.md

 **Your ThingSpeak channel is now ready to collect your sensor data.**

 ## HTTP Client
 Representational state transfer (REST) is an architectural style designed as a *request-response model* that communicates over HTTP.
 The ThingSpeak IoT platform uses the REST API calls GET, POST, PUT, and DELETE to create and delete channels, *read and write channel data*, and clear the data in a channel.
 A web browser or client sends a request to the server, which responds with data in the requested format.
-Web browsers use this interface to retrieve web pages or to send data to remote servers.

 * To get started with the REST API, see [REST API](https://ch.mathworks.com/help/thingspeak/rest-api.html?s_tid=CRUX_lftnav)